neozl24/website-optimization/README.md

 #### To increase the pizza page animation fps, I make changes below to *views/js/main.js*:
 * In the very last of the js file, when `addEventListener` of `DOMContentLoaded`, I cancel the `updatePositions()` function to avoid the reflow of the page.
-Instead, I evaluate the `elem.style.left` in the for loop.
+To compensate that, I evaluate the `elem.style.left` in the for loop.
 * Inside the `updatePositions()` function, I get the value of `document.body.scrollTop` and assign it to a new variable `bodyScrollTop`, for recalculating the unchanged layout value in for-loop is such a waste and will even cause **Forced Synchronized Layout(FSL)**, which is a bad thing in browser rendering work.
 * For the same reason in `changePizzaSizes()` function, I move the heavy repeating work outside the for-loop and once again, I help the browser get rid of **FSL** nightmare.